front-end-intermediate/session-1/readme.md

 testString = 'abcd1234'
 ```

-But they are not immutable
+But they are not immutable, they just create an immutable binding.

 ```
 const me = {